-— Where references are being made to array indices and the languages provide constructs to specify the whole array or the starting and ending indices explicitly (for example, Ada provides the attributes 'First and 'Last for each dimension), use the language-provided constructs instead of numeric literals.
-Where the language does not provide such constructs, declare named constants and use them in preference to numeric literals; and
+— Where references are being made to array indices and the languages provide constructs to specify the whole array or the starting and ending indices explicitly (for example, Ada[17] provides the attributes 'First and 'Last for each dimension), use the language-provided constructs instead of numeric literals.
+Where the language does not provide such constructs, declare named constants and use them in preference to numeric literals;

-— Where the language does not encapsulate variable length arrays, provide encapsulation through library objects and a coding standard developed that requires such arrays to only be used via those library objects, so the developer does not need to be explicitly concerned with managing bounds values
+— Where the language does not encapsulate variable length arrays, provide encapsulation through library objects and a coding standard developed that requires such arrays to only be used via those library objects, so the developer does not need to be explicitly concerned with managing bounds values.

 Implications for language design and evolution

-In future language design and evolution activities, consider providing encapsulations for arrays that:
+In future language design and evolution activities, language designers should consider providing encapsulations for arrays that:

-— Prevent the need for the developer to be concerned with explicit bounds values; and
+— Prevent the need for the developer to be concerned with explicit bounds values;